raphaelster/splitFile/README.md

 	 pure Bash, so" > Bash.asdf
 	"I wrote this C++ program" > I.asdf
 	"It works pretty well, I think" > It.asdf

+Some considerations:
+	Will overwrite files without asking
+	Uses the first capture group for the filename, and reports an error if the filename can't be found